1877 Liechtenstein general election

-General elections were held in Liechtenstein on 30 April 1877, with a second round on 18 October.
-The election was called following the dissolution of the Landtag due to a currency crisis in the country.
+General elections were held in Liechtenstein on 30 April and 18 October 1877 to elect 12 of the 15 members of the Landtag.
+Early elections were called following the dissolution of the Landtag due to a currency crisis in the country.
 The Landtag election that took place on 30 April was suspended and did not resume until 18 October.
+The twelve seats were indirectly elected by electors selected by voters, while the remaining three were appointed by Johann II, Prince of Liechtenstein.